ServiceNow

 ReadBatchSize Integer 1000 ReadBatchSize is used to set how many records can be read from ServiceNow in a single call.

-ReadWriteMode Integer 1 ReadWriteMode is used to determine the how field values are displayed and interacted with in different contexts.
+ReadWriteMode Integer 1 ReadWriteMode is used to determine how field values are displayed and interacted with in different contexts.
 Options include 0-All, 1-ActualValues, and 2-DisplayValues.
 All is read-only and refers to both ActualValues and DisplayValues.
 ActualValues refers to the internal, raw data that ServiceNow uses behind the scenes (often the actual database value).
 DisplayValues refers to the user-friendly or human-readable values.

 ResultPath String "" The path where the execution result files are saved.